-We did not provide for income taxes in 2015 because we have projected a net loss for the full year 2015.
+We did not provide for income taxes in the second quarter or first half of 2016 because we have projected a net loss for the full year 2016.

 Note 6.
 Commitments

 We conduct our product research and development programs through a combination of internal and collaborative programs that include, among others, arrangements with universities, contract research organizations and clinical research sites.
 We have contractual arrangements with these organizations that are cancelable.
 Our obligations under these contracts are largely based on services performed.